engineering87/TemporalCollections/README.md

 - **Thread safety:** The mechanism works correctly across multiple threads without race conditions.

 By enforcing this monotonic timestamp ordering, the temporal collections can rely on consistent time-based queries and maintain correct chronological order of items.

+## Notes
+- **Deterministic ordering**: query results are returned in ascending timestamp order.
+- **Snapshot semantics**: methods that return enumerables/lists provide a stable snapshot at call time.
+- **Thread-safety**: all operations are designed to be thread-safe per collection.
+- **Intervals**: for interval-based collections, the Timestamp used by this interface refers to the interval start.

 ### Contributing
 Thank you for considering to help out with the source code!